WaterNeRF: Neural Radiance Fields for Underwater Scenes: INTRODUCTION

-Our proposed method, WaterNeRF, is the first method to extend neural volume rendering to underwater environments.
-This enables novel view synthesis for underwater scenes with full scene restoration as well as dense depth estimation.
-The WaterNeRF framework, shown in Fig.~\ref{fig:overview}, takes as input monocular images of an underwater scene, constructs a volume represented as a NeRF, then infers the wavelength-specific attenuation parameters required to restore the scene to its in-air appearance.
-Notably, WaterNeRF exploits the strengths of NeRFs to encode a scene and uses the resulting depth information to inform a physics-based, data-driven restoration approach.
-We evaluate our method against prior work on a dataset collected in a controlled lab environment with ground truth color and 3D structure available.
+Our proposed method, WaterNeRF, is a method that leverages neural radiance fields to represent underwater environments.
+The WaterNeRF framework, shown in Fig.~\ref{fig:overview}, takes as input a corresponding set of monocular underwater and color corrected images, constructs a volume represented as a NeRF, then infers the wavelength-specific attenuation parameters required to restore the scene to its in-air appearance.
+Notably, WaterNeRF exploits the strengths of NeRFs to encode a scene and uses the resulting depth information to inform a physics-based, data-driven restoration approach. \\

+Our main contributions are as follows: \begin{itemize} \item Formulation of the underwater color correction problem that leverages implicit scene representations learned through neural radiance fields. \item Demonstration of novel view synthesis and 3D reconstruction capabilities of our proposed method. \item Evaluation of our method against prior work on a dataset collected in a controlled lab environment with ground truth color. \end{itemize}

+The remainder of this paper is organized as follows: we present an overview of related works, WaterNeRF's technical approach, and finally our experiments and results.